Today’s recipe will be the best red chicken chili recipe you’ll ever eat. Yes, I’m that confident you’ll love this incredible chili soup.

-I am confident that this white chicken chili recipe will rival the classic on both flavor and heartiness.
-It’s very filling, and the flavors are -once again- enhanced by simmering on low in my Lodge cast iron enameled Dutch oven.
+Okay, back to today’s recipe.
+I’m confident that this healthy chicken chili recipe will rival the classic on both flavor and heartiness.
+It’s very filling, and the flavors are -once again- enhanced by simmering on low in my cast iron enamelled Dutch oven.

 The 6-quart size Dutch oven is the perfect size for a family.
 Whether you are cooking for four, six, or eight, it cooks meals to perfection.
-I cook the best pot roasts, soups, stews, gumbos, and bolognese sauce, and my ridiculously delicious chilis.
-It often goes from my stove top to the oven without a fuss, and it keeps food warm long after I remove it from the heat since the cast iron retains heat like no other cookware.
+I cook the best pot roasts, soups, my famous chicken stew, gumbos, and bolognese sauce, and my ridiculously delicious chilis.
+The Dutch oven can go from the stovetop to the oven without a fuss, and it keeps food warm long after I remove it from the heat since the cast iron retains heat like no other cookware.

 Let’s face it, the Dutch oven also looks gorgeous on the table.